Dunning-Kruger effect

 Signs of the Dunning-Kruger effect

-• overestimation of one's abilities;
+• overestimation of their own abilities;

 • underestimation of the competence of colleagues;

-• tendency to embellish one's past achievements;
+• a tendency to embellish their past achievements;

 • “I told you so!” - insistence that a person knew exactly how an event would end;